huggingface/hub-docs/docs/hub/models-uploading.md

 model.save_pretrained("my-awesome-model")

 # push to the hub
-model.push_to_hub("my-awesome-model")
+model.push_to_hub("your-hf-username/my-awesome-model")

 # reload
-model = MyModel.from_pretrained("username/my-awesome-model")
+model = MyModel.from_pretrained("your-hf-username/my-awesome-model")
 ```

 As you can see, the only requirement is that your model inherits from `PyTorchModelHubMixin`.
 All instance attributes will be automatically serialized to a `config.json` file.
+Note that the `init` method can only take arguments which are JSON serializable.
+Python dataclasses are supported.

 This comes with automated download metrics, meaning that you'll be able to see how many times the model is downloaded, the same way they are available for models integrated natively in the Transformers, Diffusers or Timm libraries.
 With this mixin class, each separate checkpoint is stored on the Hub in a single repository consisting of 2 files: